-Abstract adapted from Centre for Rural and Remote Mental Health Queensland
+Abstract adapted from the Australian Centre for Rural and Remote Mental Health

 This report describes the implementation and findings of a community based suicide prevention initiative in several Queensland Indigenous communities.
 The project used the knowledge and experience of the Indigenous community in Yarrabah as a model for other communities for the establishment of effective and sustainable community based approaches to build resilience, reduce suicide risk exposure and reduce self-harm.
 Through knowledge sharing, the skills, knowledge and experience of each community was strengthened.